1997 Grand National: Media coverage

 The BBC retained the rights to televise the Grand National live worldwide for the 38th consecutive year.
-The coverage was presented by Des Lynam, and broadcast to an estimated global audience of 400 million people.
+The coverage was presented by Desmond Lynam, and broadcast to an estimated global audience of 400 million people.

 At the time of the evacuation the broadcasting team were evacuated too, with the exception of commentator Jim McGrath who was located in the commentary position at the far extreme of the course.
-McGrath continued to cover the events of the evacuation until the end of the scheduled broadcast.
+McGrath continued to cover the events of the evacuation until the end of the broadcast, which was at around the time the race would have started.
 The BBC covered the rescheduled race live on the Monday evening.
 The bomb scare overshadowed the final broadcast of lead commentator Peter O'Sullevan, who had called the Grand National for the BBC on radio and then television every year since 1946.
 O'Sullevan had announced his retirement earlier in the season.
 Along with O'Sullevan and McGrath, the commentary team was completed by John Hanmer.